July 4 in 2020 will be different in the area

 Lake Mills

-booth at this year's event, but portable toilets will be available on

-the Seljan grounds.
-The event is fully funded by the community and run
+The event is fully funded by the community and run by volunteers.

 Waterloo